- What/Who is Authorized?

 1) Send an email from an existing email address listed as authorized.

-2) Send a fax on company letterhead, signed by a corporate officer, containing a copy of a government-issued photo I.D. (such as a driver's license).
+2) Email a document on company letterhead, signed by a corporate officer, containing a copy of a government-issued photo I.D. (such as a driver’s license).

 How will I know when modifications have been completed?

-all", we take confidentiality and account security very seriously.
-And, seeing how simple it is to update those that are authorized, there is no reason not to have this
+“All in all”, we take confidentiality and account security very seriously.
+And, seeing how simple it is to update those that are authorized, there is no reason not to have this security measure.

 Why is it important that requests only be processed from, and account specific information (that is not, with absolute certainty, publicly available) provided to, those that are authorized?